Rudolf Toussaint

 Rudolf Toussaint (2 May 1891 – 1 July 1968) was a German Army officer.
 Toussaint saw action in both World Wars.
-During World War II he was appointed Commissioner of the German army in the office of the Reich Protector of Bohemia and Moravia.

-Biography
+Life

 He was born on 2 May 1891 in Egglkofen.
 He joined the Royal Bavarian Army on 21 September 1911 in the rank of Fahnenjunker (cadet).
 He was commissioned as a Leutnant (second lieutenant) on 25 October 1913 and assigned to the 18th Royal Bavarian Infantry Regiment.
 He fought in World War I, where he was wounded, and was awarded the Iron Cross (First Class) and the Iron Cross (2nd class) in 1914.
 After the war, he remained in the army and, on 1 December 1935 was promoted to Oberstleutnant; on 1 April 1938 he was promoted further to the rank of Oberst (colonel).

-From 1 April 1939 till 1941 he served as a military attaché in the German embassy in Rome.
-After that, he was promoted on 1 October 1941 as Generalmajor and on 1 October 1942 as Generalleutnant.
+On 1 November 1936 appointed military and air attaché at the German Legations in Prague and Bucharest, based in Prague.
+From July 1939 to 31 May 1941, he served as a military attaché in the German embassy in Belgrade.
+On 1 July 1941, he was appointed military attaché in the German embassy in Budapest.
+On 1 October 1941, he was appointed Wehrmacht commander in the office of the Reich Protector of Bohemia and Moravia.

-In September 1943, as General der Infanterie (promoted on 1 September 1943), he became commissioner of the German army in Italy (Bevollmächtigter General der deutschen Wehrmacht in Italien).
-On 26 July 1944, he was replaced in this position by SS-Obergruppenführer Karl Wolff and Toussaint became commissioner of the German army in the office of the Reich Protector of Bohemia and Moravia, replacing Ferdinand Schaal and, simultaneously, held the position of Commander of the Military District of Bohemia and Moravia.
-As such, he was the last Nazi commander of Prague.
-After World War II, he was captured by US troops in Pilsen and, on 19 April 1947, he was transferred into Czechoslovakia, where on 26 October 1948 he was condemned to life imprisonment for the murder of civilians in the Prague uprising.
+On 18 October 1943, as General der Infanterie (promoted on 1 September 1943), he was appointed Plenipotentiary General of the German Army in Italy (Bevollmächtigter General der deutschen Wehrmacht in Italien).
+On 26 July 1944, he was replaced in this position by SS-Obergruppenführer Karl Wolff and Toussaint became Wehrmacht commander with the office of the Reich Protector of Bohemia and Moravia, replacing Ferdinand Schaal and, simultaneously, held the position of Commander of the Military District of Bohemia and Moravia.
+From 20 February to 9 March 1945, he was simultaneously commandant of the Prague Defense Area.
+As such, he was the last German commander of Prague.

+After World War II, he was captured by US troops in Plzeň and, on 19 April 1947, he was transferred into Czechoslovakia, where on 26 October 1948 he was condemned to life imprisonment for the murder of civilians in the Prague uprising.

 In 1955, he agreed to collaborate with Czechoslovak State Security, but the Central Committee of the Communist Party of Czechoslovakia refused to consent to his release from prison.
 While still in prison, he provided them information relating to the West German military leaders and political figures.
-In 1961, as part of an exchange for two communist agents, he was released to West Germany, where he died in 1968.
+He was also a gifted painter, who has produced more than 500 oil paintings for Czech ministries and government agencies.
+Some are currently in Czech museums.
+In late 1961, as part of an exchange for two communist agents, he was released and repatriated to West Germany.